 But even more, it makes me realize that we have to win this fight now and permanently.If you're going through hell, keep going. ~Winston ChurchillClick To Tweet

 Paying off debt is far more than a snap decision to send in a payment.
 It’s a decision you have to make over and over again.
 Every time there’s a temptation to spend that money in a more fun way, you have to stick to the plan.
+You must know the difference between need and want.

 This blog has been a fantastic tool for me, because it’s my teacher, my diary, my accountability partner, and my best hope for helping our cause.
 When I have to make a decision, I consider how it’s going to look in a 5 Ways We’ve Saved Money This Week post or a monthly update.
 Occasionally, I make some extra money from blogging that goes towards our debt.